 - To Have Coverage for a Short Period of Time: Missouri law requires all drivers to have proof of auto insurance before they can legally operate their vehicle, and if you are buying or selling a car, there may be a waiting period before you are able to switch your coverage to the new vehicle.
 During this time, temporary car insurance can provide coverage until your regular policy kicks in.

 4 Reasons You Would Need a Full Coverage Auto Insurance Policy in Missouri

 Farmington drivers requiring full coverage auto insurance are not alone.
-Missouri is one of the few states with legal statutes requiring certain levels of car insurance coverage, and some Missouri drivers may find that they need to get a higher policy than their current minimum coverage.
-Here are four reasons why Missouri drivers might benefit from getting a full coverage auto insurance policy:
+Missouri is one of the few states with legal statutes requiring certain levels of car insurance coverage, and some Farmington Missouri drivers may find that they need to get a higher policy than their current minimum coverage.
+Here are four reasons why Farmington MO drivers might benefit from getting a full coverage auto insurance policy:

 - It Protects Your Assets: Missouri requires drivers to have a certain level of liability coverage, but if you don't want to risk losing your assets in the event of a major accident, then it's important to get more than just the state minimum requirement.
 With a full coverage auto insurance policy, Missouri drivers are provided with added asset protection against accidental or negligent damage claims and judgments.